timescale/docs/promscale/guides/resource-recomm.md

 * `<PROMSCALE_HOST>`: hostname of Promscale
 * `<gRPC_PORT>`: gRPC port of Promscale.
 The default port is 9202.

-Compute recommendations for the Promscale connector and TimescaleDB are:
+Compute recommendations for the Promscale Connector and Database are:

 |Ingestion Rate|Connector CPU|Connector Memory|DB CPU|DB Memory|DB connections|
 |-|-|-|-|-|-|